vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

   * 3 hours hard limit for POCS per day -- don't go over this even if I feel like I can handle more

-* POCS on speaker (where I am listening to it while away from computer without using Bluetooth headphones).
+* (NOTE: This point does not apply in practice because I always use bone conduction headphones for off-screen listening, so it's more a theoretical limit in case I don't have working bone conduction headphones available).
+POCS on speaker (where I am listening to it while away from computer without using bone conduction headphones).
 Limits here are a little lower because listening to audio this way can be a bit strenuous and also cuts into my unwinding / processing / sorting time.